trivago/prettier-plugin-sort-imports/README.md

 A boolean value to enable or disable the new line separation between sorted import declarations.
 The separation takes place according to `importOrder`.

+#### `importOrderFlow`
+A boolean value to choose whether to parse using Flow or TypeScript.
+This controls the used Babel configuration.

 ### How does import sort work ?